-There is no official record of the size of the German minority in South Jutland, but the German minority itself has stated that it comprises about 15,000–20,000 people.
+There is no official record of the size of the German minority in South Jutland, but the German minority itself has stated that it comprises around 15,000–20,000 people.
 The German minority resides mainly in the southern and eastern parts of South Jutland.
 In the large communities in its settlement area the minority constitutes between 5 and 20 per cent of the population.
 Moreover, members of the German minority live scattered throughout other parts of the region.

 The sociological structure of the German minority is much like that of the Danes in this part of the country, characterized by agriculture and small businesses with a few big industrial enterprises.

 The members of the German minority speak Danish and German.
 A large proportion particularly of the rural population traditionally also use the South Jutland regional dialect ‘Sonder-jysk’, a derivative of Danish, in its day-to-day discourse.
 The rest traditionally speak High German.

 The southern Danish border was first defined in the early eighth century and did not include Holstein.
 During the medieval period, the Holstein nobility came into possession of estates in South Jutland, and the Duchy of Schleswig was regarded as theirs.
 In 1460 they supported the Danish King and gave him power over Holstein on condition that it was not to be separated from Schleswig.
 This arrangement endured for 400 years.